-'Avengers: Infinity War's 'Arrested Development' Easter Egg Is So, So Hilarious
+'Avengers: Infinity War' Includes An 'Arrested Development' Easter Egg & It's Hilarious

 Fans have been calling Avengers: Infinity War the most ambitious crossover event in the history of superhero movies since even before it came out, and one subtle Easter egg throws an entirely unexpected new character into the mix as well.
 Believe it or not, a member of the Bluth family somehow managed to find their way into outer space!
 That's right: Avengers: Infinity War includes an Arrested Development Easter egg that you might have totally missed!

 Spoiler alert: To talk about the Easter egg, I will be describing one scene from the middle of Avengers: Infinity War, so mild spoilers ahead.
 Arrested Development fans might notice a familiar face when the Guardians of the Galaxy arrive in Knowhere to try to stop Thanos from getting the Reality Stone from The Collector.
 Now, we already know that The Collector has filled his cavern with the most unique artifacts from across the universe, and apparently, that even includes Blue Man Group hopefuls that can never be fully naked.
 Yep — Tobias Fünke himself appears to pop up in one of The Collector's display cases.
 As Gamora sneaks up on her evil stepfather, we can see a bald man with a mustache and glasses painted entirely blue and wearing jean shorts for a brief moment in the background.
 I mean... that is just too much detail to not be Tobias!